gdmoney/reading/algorithms-to-live-by.md

 - how many factors to consider when making a decision
 - more complex models are often worse due to noise
 - **Cross-Validation** - assessing not only how well a model fits the data it's given, but how well it generalizes to data it hasn't seen
-- **Regulatization** - using constraints that penalize models for their complexity
+- **Regularization** - using constraints that penalize models for their complexity
 - **Early Stopping** - full data and low uncertainty > stop late; limited data and high uncertainty > stop early